 - You’ll probably walk no more than a couple of kilometres over the course of a few hours, but wear a hat and take a bottle of water, as Bangkok is nearly always hot and humid.

-- Bangkok Food Tours offer a handful of other foodie walking tours, so you may also wish to consider their Chinatown Foodie Walk and Culture Tour, as eating in Chinatown can also be daunting for first-time visitors.
-We haven’t done this tour yet, but we’ll be trying it next trip.
-If you’ve done it (or other tours), let us know what you think in the Comments below.
+- Bangkok Food Tours (which now operates as Asia Food Tours by Navatas) offer a handful of other foodie walking tours, so you may also wish to consider their Chinatown Food Tour, as eating in Chinatown can also be daunting for first-time visitors.